glob-bruh/TempAP/README.md

 }
 ````

-If you are not able to construct your own configuration file then run the command in step 2 of the setup section.
+If you are not able to construct your own configuration file then run the command in step 3 of the Setup section.

 ## License: